AresMUSH/aresmush/game/plugins/fs3skills/help/skills.md

 - skill
 plugin: fs3skills
 ---
-This game uses the FS3 skills system (http://www.aresmush.com/fs3).
-Complete documentation can be found on the game website.
+This game uses the FS3 skills system, Third Edition.
+The complete rulebook can be found here:  http://www.aresmush.com/fs3/fs3-3.
 This is a quick reference for the commands for setting and using your character's abilities.

 Related help files: